BSc (Hons) Sports Therapy

 Interested in a career as a Sports Therapist?
 Whether you’re preventing injuries, or rehabilitating patients, our Sports Therapy degree is the foundation for an outstanding career in Sports Therapy.
 Studying at Buckinghamshire New University (BNU) means you can make a positive impact on the mental health, wellbeing and performance of all those around you, at any level.

-Become a key support worker for high performing athletes and recreational sports enthusiasts.
-This course is accredited by the Society of Sports Therapists so you can expect your lecturers to have extensive industry experience and to have the chance for excellent placement opportunities.
+You can become a key support worker for high performing athletes and recreational sports enthusiasts and your lecturers have extensive industry experience to share.

 The three years on the course have been an amazing journey - the best part has been the hands-on practice you’re constantly exposed to throughout practical lessons and placements.Monique Nobrega